Gabaldonlab/perSVade/README.md

 perSVade also includes the possibility of running small variant calling.
 You can do this by skipping SV detection, with a command like:

-`./scripts/perSVade.py --ref reference_genome.fasta --threads 4 -o ./output_directory -f1 reads_FWD.fastq.gz -f2 reads_FWD.fastq.gz --mitochondrial_chromosome chr_mito --mitochondrial_code 3 --gDNA_code 12 -gff features.gff  --run_smallVarsCNV --skip_SVcalling --caller all --coverage 20 --ploidy 2 --remove_smallVarsCNV_nonEssentialFiles`
+`./scripts/perSVade.py --ref reference_genome.fasta --threads 4 -o ./output_directory -f1 reads_FWD.fastq.gz -f2 reads_FWD.fastq.gz --mitochondrial_chromosome chr_mito --mitochondrial_code 3 --gDNA_code 12 -gff features.gff  --run_smallVarsCNV --skip_SVcalling --caller all --coverage 20 --ploidy 2 --remove_smallVarsCNV_nonEssentialFiles --skip_repeat_analysis`

 This will align the reads with `bwa mem` and run `GATK HaplotypeCaller`, `freebayes` and `bcftools call` on the provided reads.
 The variants are filtered with the default parameters and the specified coverage.
 The resulting variants are be merged and annotated with `Ensembl VEP`.
 In addition, the read depth of each gene will be calculated with `mosdepth`.